tngaspar/automerge-video-audio/README.md

 **Output:** .mp4 video file in Outputs folder.

-**Execution** for quick deployment and executino I created a batfile that:
+**Execution** for quick deployment and executino I created a BAT file that:
  * deletes old .mp3 temp files from interrupted executions;
  * checks if there are any audio and video files in the corresponding folders;
  * runs main.py after checking for input to create final video.